 And for hands-on science fun, check out these great experiments from Fantastic Fun and Learning.

 Of course, there are many other rainy day lesson ideas, but in honor of the mess we have in Virginia, I thought I’d share just a few.
 What’s your favorite way to spend a rainy day?
 (Probably not in school, right??
-Make the best of it though, and have a happy Sunday!
+Making the best of it though is a great way to go.